muniworth/fp-onboarding/FunctionalProgramming/README.md

 ```
 > **Haskell novices**: Like with functions, instance declarations implicitly
 > quantify over all variables beginning with a lowercase letter that appear
 > in the implementing type.
-So, here we declare a `Monad` instance for
+So here we really declare a `Monad` instance for
 > `Fallible e` *for each `e`*, and likewise for `State s`.

 ## Laws